QSaman/MarkDownFiles/TextEditors/VimTips.md

 You can quickly exit `insert mode` for a single `normal mode` operation with `CTRL-o`.
 For example if you are in `insert mode` and want to quickly paste, you can press `CTRL-o p`

+# Vim Registers

+For more information type `:h registers` in Vim.

 # Book Review

 ## Group 1: